forcepusher/YandexGamesUnity/Packages/com.bananaparty.yandexgames/README.md

 Find "Samples" in the package window and click the "Import" button.
 To update the package, simply add it again using a different version tag.

 This package automatically inserts YandexGames SDK script into HTML page when calling `YandexGamesSdk.Initialize()`.
 No need to modify WebGLTemplates, just use the SDK methods.

+Also see the [Development Repo](https://github.com/forcepusher/YandexGamesUnity) if you want to modify this package.